jsk336/docs/docs/concepts/concurrency.md

 ## What is concurrency?
 Rob Pike, one of the pioneers of Go from Google, [explains](https://www.youtube.com/watch?v=cN_DpYBzKso) that concurrency is NOT the same as parallelism, it’s better.

 Concurrency = the composition of independently executing processes.

 Parallelism = simultaneously executing processes.

-What that means is that concurrency is about dealing with a lot things at once whereas parallelism is about doing a lot of things at once.
-Concurrency is about structure; Parallelism is about execution.
+What that means is that concurrency is about dealing with a lot things at once whereas parallelism is about doing a lot of things at once; concurrency is about structure; parallelism is about execution.

 Concurrency is about structuring so MAYBE you can use parallelism to do a better job.
 But parallelism is not the goal of concurrency, concurrency’s goal is a good structure and good structure is key to managing complexity (like in biology)
-In order to get concurrency to work though you have to add the idea of communication Concurrency + communication = more efficient processes.
+In order to get concurrency to work though you have to add the idea of communication

+Concurrency + communication = more efficient processes.

 Communication enables the ability to coordinate those independent pieces for optimal efficiency, not necessarily doing things at the same time.
 This concept is not [new](https://assets.cs.ncl.ac.uk/seminars/224.pdf) but Google’s Go language has this capacity built-in making building qnd debugging concurrent workflows easier.

 ## Concurrency with Antha